 In the early 1980s a public inquiry was announced.
 The Royal Commission into British Nuclear Testing in Australia took place in 1983-4 presided over by Chief Justice “Diamond Jim” McLelland.
-I was the anthropological advisor to the Royal Commissioner and gave evidence on the effects of the nuclear testing program on the Yankuntjatjara and other indigenous inhabitants.
+I was one of the two anthropological advisors to the Royal Commissioner.
+We were walked around on blasted fields still full of plutonium.
+I had to throw my favourite shoes away.

 The Report of the Royal Commission is available in pdf form online in two volumes.